conneroisu/groq-go/examples/llama-blind/README.md

-# llava-blind
+# llama-blind

-This is an example of using groq-go to create a chat completion using the llava-v1.5-7b-4096-preview model.
+This is an example of using groq-go to create a chat completion using the llama 3.2 11B multimodal vision preview model.

 ## Usage